fastjs-team/docs/guide/overview.md

 # Overview

 ::: tip About this page
-This page is for quick overview of `@fastjs-next/core` modules.
+This page is for quick overview of `jsfast` modules.
 For more detailed information, please read the API Reference and each module's documentation.
 :::

-Overview all the modules in `@fastjs-next/core` here.
+Overview all the modules in `jsfast` here.

 ## Modules